The World Between Us (Taiwanese TV series): Production

+Season 1

 Lu Shih Yuan (Dear Ex and Long Day's Journey into Night) was hired as its screenwriter.
 In interviews with Taiwanese media, Lu described how she and the other creators of the series analyzed mountains of data from sources such as PTT, Taiwan's equivalent to Reddit, to understand themes of interest.
 After observing the public's reaction to the 2016 "Little Light Bulb Incident" in Taiwan (小燈泡事件), in which a young girl nicknamed "Little Light Bulb" was beheaded publicly on the street by a troubled individual suffering from schizophrenia, she narrowed down the premise and spoke with numerous human rights lawyers, judges, and psychiatrists to form the plot.
 She lamented that Taiwan lagged behind other democracies like Japan and Norway in producing socially realistic dramas and wanted to help Taiwan in this regard.